 Names: The genus Corydalis, is a Greek word for 'crested lark'.
 Here the flowers have spurs like a lark.
 The species, solida, is from solido, meaning to make whole, which may refer to its medicinal qualities.
 The author names for the plant classification are: The first to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Clairv.’, who is Joseph Philippe de Clairville (1742-1830), French botanist whose main research was in Switzerland.
 His main publication was Helvetische Entomologie.
 The Fumitory family also contains Dutchman's Breeches, Dicentra cucullaria.

-Comparisons: Corydalis solida is distinguished from native tuberous species by the lack of sepals.
-Most Corydalis are distinguished by whether they are biennial or perennial and by characteristics of the flower such as color and shape of the outer and inner petals.
+Comparisons: Most Corydalis are distinguished by whether they are biennial or perennial and by characteristics of the flower such as color and shape of the outer and inner petals.
 C. solida has no sepals and flower stalks longer than 10 mm to distinguish it from native tuberous Corydalis species.

-Above: 1st photo - The flowers appear on a raceme standing above the leaves, each flower erect on a slender stalk.
+Above: 1st photo - The flowers appear on a raceme standing above the leaves, each flower an an angle on a slender stalk with the throat downward.
 These flowers are more pinkish than those shown below.
 2nd photo - The two outer petals enclose all the reproductive parts and the two smaller inner petals.
 The stamens do not protrude from the tube, the large stigma of the pistil has a pair of lobes, or horns at the tip.

 Below: The coloration of this plant in the Garden is a deeper purple, some appear more pinkish as shown above.